rizmanter11/ageofwar_game/README.md

 # romancivilisation_game

 A extended project built upon the framework of a course project.
-The game implements more extensions that enhances the game imcluding implementing immersive background music,having a multiplayer campaign rather than a one player vs CP and the ability to choose your path to campaign vistory.
+The game enforces more extensions that enhances the game including implementing immersive background music,having a multiplayer campaign rather than a one player vs CP and the ability to choose your path to campaign victory.
 It implements various OOP design patterns and uses javafx to create an interactive front-end to the project.

 ![image](https://user-images.githubusercontent.com/73875509/150711108-bced4bb3-88d9-46af-91eb-edb1e549107f.png)